Who we are...

 We are called by God to provide a path to emotional and spiritual healing for those whose lives are broken.
 We have been where you are.

-With the help of volunteers and donors, we provide a safe place, spiritual guidance, and peer counseling resources.
+With the help of volunteers and donors, we provide a safe place, spiritual guidance, and one-on-one peer counseling.

 Areas of Ministry